2029 UEFA Europa League final

-The 2029 UEFA Europa League final will be the final match of the 2028–29 UEFA Europa League, the 58th season of Europe's secondary club football tournament organised by UEFA, and the 20th season since it was renamed from the UEFA Cup to the UEFA Europa League.
+The 2029 UEFA Europa League final will be the final match of the 2028–29 UEFA Europa League, the 58th season of Europe's secondary club football tournament organised by UEFA, and the 20th season since it was renamed from the UEFA Cup to the UEFA Europa League. it will be played in National Stadium in Belgrade, Serbia.
 It is scheduled to be played on 23 May 2029.

 The winners will earn the right to play against the winners of the 2028–29 UEFA Champions League in the 2029 UEFA Super Cup.
 The winners will also qualify to enter the league phase of the 2029–30 UEFA Champions League, unless they have already qualified for the Champions League through their league performance (in which case the access list will be rebalanced).

 Host selection

 On 11 July 2025, UEFA opened the bidding process for the final, which is being held in parallel with that of the 2028 final.
 Interested bidders can bid for either one or both of the finals.
 Additionally, bidding associations can only be appointed one UEFA final in a given year.
 The proposed venues have to include natural grass and be ranked as a UEFA category four stadium, with a gross capacity of 40,000 to 60,000.
 The bidding timeline is as follows: